 The Exchange : My Goal is the Record

 The Session is Free.
-Participation in the Archive is not contingent on purchase.
+Participation in the Archive is never contingent on purchase.
 The priority is the documentation.

 Included at No Cost

-• The Archive Entry: A public entry in the collective featuring a curated set of images, a written context, and a link to your work.
+The Archive Entry: A public entry in the collective featuring a curated set of images, brief written context, and a link to your work.

 A young male basketball player in a red jersey with the words "Southern Indiana" and the number 11, celebrating on a basketball court, making a fist gesture, with two other people in white shirts clapping nearby, in an indoor stadium with bright lights.